vladcc/object-oriented-c/README.txt

 - Virtual methods
 - Control over how your classes behave
 - Control over where they get allocated
-- Very little work upfront
+- Little work upfront

 * The diamond problem is a multiple inheritance problem, but here we distinguish between both as multiple inheritance and diamond inheritance present different quirks.

 Cons:
 - Work upfront
-- Having to pass the 'this' pointer manually
+- Having to pass the 'this' pointer manually is a pain in the ass
 - You can't have members with the same names in the derived class and the ones you inherit from
 - Manual handling of function pointers
-- Having to constantly look up initializer lists
+- Having to constantly look up initializer lists is also a pain in the ass
 - No polymorphism in multiple inheritance; only a pointer to the derived class points to a valid object
 - Restricted polymorphism in diamond inheritance; only pointers to the base class and the derived class point to valid objects
 - (even more)Hackery required to do multiple and diamond inheritance

 A word on encapsulation: no encapsulation is used.
 Every member/function pointer is public.
 It is left to the programmer to follow good practice.
 You can encapsulate, for examples, if you wrap all private members in a struct and put a void * to that struct in the class.
 But then you will have to deal with that.

 Before I get into details, if you want to jump right in the code here are the make commands: